ktatroe/MPA-Horatio/README.md

   application(application: UIApplication, didFinishLaunchingWithOptions launchOptions:[NSObject: AnyObject]?) -> Bool
   ```

-4. Add the following lines to setup and start the Application Insights SDK:
+4. Add the following lines to create a shared `Container` for use throughout your application:

   ```swift
   Container.register(OperationQueue.self) { _ in OperationQueue() }